cmu-hgc-mac/grafana_hgcdb_dashboard/README.md

 ```
 python main.py
 ```
 If everything went smoothly, at this point the dashboard should be created successfully.
 But if very unfourtunate, due to different settings and conditions, there are some problems happened, I will try my best to encounter all the bugs I met and provide potential / my solution to the problem.
 But let's assume we have successfully created the dashboard.
-\nStop Grafana:
+Stop Grafana:
 ```
 cd Scripts
 ./stop_grafana.sh